 The central problem is the lack of transparency behind the “Pending for Approval by State Government” status.
 The scheme mandates verification within a stipulated timeline (often 30 days).
 Yet, applicants are left in the dark about what specific error or which document is causing the hold-up.

-- Impact: This ambiguity forces the farmer into costly, time-consuming visits to the local office, undermining the entire concept of a digitally streamlined process.
+- Impact: This ambiguity forces the farmer into costly visits to the local office.
+These visits take a lot of time.
+They undermine the entire concept of a digitally streamlined process.

 - The Case of Keshav Pratap Singh: With the registration number confirmed (e.g., 20250119192467), the DDA office holds the key—either the final approval or the specific, written reason for rejection.
 The failure to provide this reason constitutes administrative opacity and apathy.